zpainter/iassist/content/about/become-a-member.md

 ### Questions? {#questions}

-- Please feel free to contact the Membership Committee at *iassist.membership@gmail.com*
+- Please feel free to contact the Membership Committee at **iassist.membership [ at ] gmail.com**

-- Questions about membership may also be directed to the IASSIST [Membership Committee Chair](/about/committees-and-groups/#membership-committee).
+- Questions about membership may also be directed directly to the IASSIST [Membership Committee Chair](/about/committees-and-groups/#membership-committee).

 - Questions regarding processing of membership fees should be directed to the IASSIST [Treasurer]({{< ref "officials.md">}}).